Italian General Confederation of Labour: From 2000 to the Great Recession and the COVID-19 pandemic

-In 2014, the Article 18 was finally abolished by the centre-left cabinet of Matteo Renzi as part of a huge labour market reform called the Jobs Act.
+In 2014, Article 18 was finally abolished by the centre-left cabinet of Matteo Renzi as part of a huge labour market reform called the Jobs Act.
 The proposal was heavily criticised by Camusso, who announced a public protest.
 On 25 October, almost one million people took part in a mass protest in Rome, organised by the CGIL in opposition to the labour reforms of the government.
 Some high-profile members of the left-wing faction of the Democratic Party also participated in the protest.
 On 8 November, more than 100,000 public employees protested in Rome in a demonstration organised by the three trade unions.
 Despite the mass protests, the Parliament approved the Jobs Act in December 2014.
-After years of fights to protect the Article 18 from the reforms promoted by the centre-right, it was finally abolished by the centre-left, causing a serious break between CGIL and its political counterpart, the Democratic Party.
+After years of fights to protect Article 18 from the reforms promoted by the centre-right, it was finally abolished by the centre-left, causing a serious break between CGIL and its political counterpart, the Democratic Party.

 On 24 January 2019, during the 18th National Congress in Bari, Maurizio Landini, a left-wing populist and former Secretary of FIOM, was elected General Secretary.
 Landini's main opponent in the Congress, Vincenzo Colla, a reformist and former Regional Secretary of CGIL for Emilia-Romagna, was appointed Vice Secretary.
 During his inaugural speech, Landini strongly attacked the M5S–League government and especially its Interior Minister, Matteo Salvini, denouncing a serious risk of a return of fascism in the country.
 On 9 February, CGIL, CISL and UIL protested together in Rome, against the economic measures promoted by Conte's government; more than 200,000s people participated in the march.
 It was the first time since 2013 that the three trade unions organized a unified rally.

-On 9 October 2021, the CGIL's national headquarters in Rome was attacked my a mob of members of the neo-fascist party New Force, who were protesting against the introduction of a COVID-19 vaccination certificate in Italy.
+On 9 October 2021, the CGIL's national headquarters in Rome was attacked by a mob of members of the neo-fascist party New Force, who were protesting against the introduction of a COVID-19 vaccination certificate in Italy.
 Secretary Landini described the attack as an "act of fascist squadrismo".

+On 18 March 2023, at the 19th Congress of the CGIL, Landini was re-elected general secretary with 94.2% of votes in favour.

+In 2025, CGIL promoted five referendums, concerning changes to the law on the acquisition of Italian citizenship for foreign residents and the repeal of some provisions on employment, three of which were originally introduced by the Jobs Act in 2016.